 Roped skidoo travel in crevassed glacial terrain, Adelaide Island, Antarctica >

-The mountain ranges of East and North East Greenland are a superb location for a first polar expedition.
-These are very remote regions, yet by regular flights via Iceland and then relocation by helicopter or light aircraft are accessible from European cities for trips as short as ten days.
-Likewise northern Scandinavia, Iceland and Spitsbergen are all easily accessible.
-For more remote cold climate locations South Georgia or the northern Antarctic Peninsula are both accessible with a chartered sailing boat
+The mountain ranges of Greenland are surprisingly accessible and make a superb location for a first polar expedition.
+Though these are very remote regions regular flights via Iceland and then relocation by helicopter or light aircraft make them accessible from European cities for trips as short as ten days.
+Likewise northern Scandinavia, Iceland and Spitsbergen are all readily accessible.
+With more substantial logistics more extreme locations such as South Georgia or the northern Antarctic Peninsula are also accessible with chartered boats.

 ^ Camp under Aurora, near Kuummiit, East Greenland

-For the British Antarctic Survey I worked full time between 2009 and 2011 and again in 2015/16 in a variety of roles.
-This provided a firm foundation in polar travel, expeditions and logistics.
-I spent the majority of the time there leading scientists and other personnel into glaciated and mountainous terrain for the purposes of training, research and recreation.
+Between 2009 and 2011 I lived and worked in Antarctica as a field guide for the British Antarctic Survey and then again in 2015/16.
+This extraordinary experience provided a firm grounding in polar travel, expeditions and logistics.
+The majority of fieldwork was guiding scientists and other personnel into glaciated and mountainous terrain for climate related research, or for training and recreation.
 Significant sites I worked at include Alexander and Horseshoe islands, Larsen Ice Shelf, Shackleton Range, Sky Blu and South Pole.
-Other roles included working as a boat handler for the marine biology dive team and running the aircraft support and logistics at a small ice runway airport at S75°.
+Other roles I worked included boat driver for the marine biology dive team and running the aircraft refuelling and logistics at a small ice runway airport at S75°.

 < South Pole station (‘Dark Sector’ science laboratories)